-How UberEats wiped out $31,000 from Kiwi with the press of a button
+How UberEats wiped out $31,700 from a Kiwi with the press of a button

 After being contacted for comment, UberEats has since reached out to Townend and is working to address his concerns.

 It's understood UberEats' position is there are different types of change of ownership.

 In some situations a new owner buys shares in the existing restaurant, in which case the restaurant profile on UberEats stays the same after the change of ownership.

 In situations when a new owner buys the "brand" of the existing restaurant but is actually a new company with a different ABN, a new UberEats account is set up under the same business name to protect the previous owner's data privacy, including financial and accounting records.

 "We encourage all of our restaurant partners to reach out to us to address any concerns or issues they may be having, and we will work to resolve these with them," an UberEats spokeswoman said.

 "We want to support restaurants and welcome their feedback to help us improve our service."